pinkhaze/module-2-challenge/README.md

 ## Description

-The purpose of this project is to refactor existing code to meet certain requirements, which are designed to improve the following:
+The purpose of this project is to create a portfolio that effectively demonstrates a developer's web development skills and showcases several deployed web applications.
+In addition, the portfolio project demonstrates the following skills:
- * improve web accessibility for users assitive technologies
+ * flexbox
- * optimize the webpage for search engine results
+ * media queries
- * increase the efficiency of the CSS file
+ * CSS variables

-In order to meet these requirements, the loaded portfolio has/contains the following:
+In order to meet requirements, the loaded portfolio should contain the following items and capabilities:
  * the developer's name
  * a recent photo or avatar of the developer
  * links to "About Me", "Work" and "Contact" sections